-Stan Atcity made a site visit to SKC on May 10, 2017 to gather additional information on BisonSat II R&D, testing and measurement capabilities, advanced manufacturing curriculum, and outreach.
+Stan Atcitty made a site visit to SKC on May 10, 2017 to gather additional information on BisonSat II R&D, testing and measurement capabilities, advanced manufacturing curriculum, and outreach.
 Tours consisted of SKC ground station for the satellite, clean box for satellite build, engineering & physics laboratory, networking lab, hardware implementation laboratory, and computer class room.
 Introduction to Solid Works class was provided by SKC in the spring of 2016 which consisted of six students.
 Nothing was offered in the 2017 school year due to staffing issues.
-An information technologies course is planned for the 2018 school year.
+An engineering lab sequence of three courses and an Internet of Things information technologies course are being offered for the 2018 school year.
 Starting in 2016, SKC provided open lab opportunities on Fridays which offered access to 3D printers, microcontrollers, and sensors as an outreach opportunity for the community including mid school and high school students.